Progressive Farmers and Household Union of America: Background

-Elaine race riot
+Elaine massacre

 The union was largely destroyed by the violent riots and white repression that followed in Phillips County.
 Hundreds of whites formed militias to hunt down blacks throughout the county and suppress what they claimed was an "insurrection".
 The Governor of Arkansas, Charles Hillman Brough, led a detachment of federal troops into the county, and hundreds of blacks were arrested.
 A total of five whites and an estimated 100–237 blacks were killed in the following days, some by troops.
 Other blacks were required to have passes signed by military authorities and attested by a reputable white citizen in order to move about in public.
 In the week after the shooting, roving bands of whites and federal troops killed an estimated 100 to 200 blacks in the area.

 After the violence, a grand jury, made up of all-white local landlords and merchants, decided who would be indicted.
 Those black men willing to testify against others and who agreed to work on whatever terms their landlords set for them were freed.
 Blacks labeled as ringleaders or who were judged "unreliable" were indicted.
 According to the affidavits later supplied by the defendants, many of the prisoners had been beaten, whipped or tortured by electric shocks to extract testimony or confessions; they were threatened with death if they were to recant such testimony.

 Robert Hill escaped to the state of Kansas during the first days of the riot.
 He was arrested there but the governor refused to extradite him to Arkansas to face charges.

 Some 122 blacks were indicted in Arkansas, with 73 charged with murder; no whites were prosecuted.
 Many suspects were beaten and tortured through electric shock to elicit forced testimony.
 The trials by all-white juries were dominated by armed whites milling around outside the courthouse, with some armed men inside the courtroom.

 Twelve men were convicted of murder and sentenced to death.
 Their appeals took two tracks, with six men (Ware et al.) winning reversals of their convictions in state court; they were retried and convicted, but won another appeal in the state supreme court.
 They were released in 1923 under Arkansas law after the state failed to retry them within two years.